Secure Context Attestation Pack

 • allow_attested_workflow_context for active workflow context packages whose source set is covered by context-source attestations.

-• hold_for_signature when a production, trust-center, or acquisition diligence request lacks signature and transparency-log evidence.
+• hold_for_signature when a production, trust-center, or trust review diligence request lacks signature and transparency-log evidence.

 • hold_for_recertification when a subject is registered but stale, inactive, or missing source coverage.